-Utilizing the information generated from the groundwater data and groundwater modeling when completed during engineering design, it is expected that optimization will include the design and installation of one or more new EWs capable of each pumping up to 100 gpm and be located near the C-400 Complex.
+Utilizing the information generated from the groundwater data and groundwater modeling when completed during engineering design, it is expected that optimization will include the design and installation of one or more new EW(s) capable of each pumping up to 100 gpm and be located near the C-400 Complex.
+The 2023 optimization, to the degree possible, will align with future potential C-400 Complex remedial actions.

-The C-400 Remedial Investigation Addendum field effort is being performed in late 2024.
+The C-400 Remedial Investigation Addendum field effort is being performed in late 2024 and early 2025.
 The addendum field effort will provide TCE concentrations in an area north of the C-400 Complex area.
 This additional data collection will be utilized during engineering design to further evaluate capture zones, required pumping rates, and their impacts in the RGA at the C-400 Complex such that no negative impacts will result from the new extraction locations and rates.